-Through the meetings Henry and Julian would come to meet Wilfred Appleby.
+Through the meetings, Henry and Julian would come to meet Wilfred Appleby.
 Mr. Appleby was the editor of the PSG Bulletin and had significant connections in the guitar community in addition to the town of Cheltenham.
-Apppleby was a major supporter of the traditional Spanish six stringed guitar as the only instrument that should be used to interpret classical guitar music.
-In addition he felt that Tárrega's method of guitar study was the most comprehensive and effective technique for the instrument.
-Dr. Perrot was of the belief that alternative guitars could be effectively used in classical guitar music interpretation.
+Appleby was a major supporter of the traditional Spanish six-stringed guitar as the only instrument that should be used to interpret classical guitar music.
+In addition, he felt that Tárrega's method of guitar study was the most comprehensive and effective technique for the instrument.
+Dr Perrot was of the belief that alternative guitars could be effectively used in classical guitar music interpretation.
 Perrot also supported a guitar technique that was considered very outdated and Appleby described it as archaic.

-Here began the power play between two strong minded men that loved the guitar and its associated music but differed in opinion on the style of guitar used to perform, the methodology used to instruct and when Julian was enough of a performer and interpreter to have his first formal recital.
-Torn be tween the two points of view was Julian's father, Henry.
-In the end Henry would have to choose for his son the right path to follow until Julian was old enough to express his desires.
-Even what would become Julian's professional name as an artist became a topic of discussion until they finally settled on calling Julian by his name - Julian Bream.
+Here began the power play between two strong-minded men that loved the guitar and its associated music but differed in opinion on the style of guitar used to perform, the methodology used to instruct and when Julian was enough of a performer and interpreter to have his first formal recital.
+Torn between the two points of view was Julian's father, Henry.
+In the end, Henry would have to choose for his son the right path to follow until Julian was old enough to express his desires.
+Even what would become Julian's professional name as an artist became a topic of discussion until they finally settled on calling Alex (his middle name) by his name - Julian Bream.

-In June of 1946, Wilfred Appleby gains the dominant influence over Henry and Julian's guitar instructions with Dr. Perrot are terminated.
+In June of 1946, Wilfred Appleby gains the dominant influence over Henry and Julian's guitar instructions with Dr Perott are terminated.
 After a very short period of studying with Desmond Dupré, Julian is left to a guitar education that is based to some degree on a handful of Tárrega based instruction manuals and a large dose of self-education.